Elektrobit/eclipse-score_devkit/README.md

 |  +---------------------------+  |
 +---------------------------------+
 ```
-"Development Container A" is the one you are running right now to develop the "S-CORE DevContainer".
+`Development Container A` is the one you are running right now to develop the `S-CORE DevContainer` .
-So in order to execute "S-CORE DevContainer" on your host (and test it as part of an S-CORE module), you need to
+So in order to execute `S-CORE DevContainer`  on your host (and test it as part of an S-CORE module), you need to

 * export this newly built S-CORE DevContainer image
 * import the image on your host machine